frankban/shapetypes/README.md

   }}
 />
 ```
-Anyway, in cases like this, in which there is `someobj` which already
+In cases like this, in which there is `someobj` which already implements the
-implements the shape, it is possible to use [`shapeup.fromShape`](#fromShape),
+shape, it is possible to use [`shapeup.fromShape`](#fromShape), which automates
-which automates the process of creating a new object based on an existing one
+the process of creating a new object based on an existing one and on a shape
-and on a shape declaration, including methods binding as required, for example:
+declaration, including methods binding as required, for example:
 ```javascript
 <MyComponent
   api={shapeup.fromShape(someobj, MyComponent.propTypes.api)}